spirochete/seeds-company/README.md

 Basic Usage
 -----------

-All set up?
-Good.
-Now register an admin and add a seed.
+Navigate to http://yourhostname/seeds.
+Register an admin and add a seed.

 Adding a seed requires pretty minimal information, like the common name and variety of the plant (e.g. Tomato, Peacevine, respectively).
 You can also add botanical information like genus, species, and sub-species.
 For your records, you might add information about how you acquired the material.
 For all else, you can use the notes field.
 If there are particular fields that you would like to see standardized/searchable, let me know.